spacebeam/research/web/spacebeam.org/content/updates/howto-build.md

 and units also take time, the arbitrage between investing in the economy, in technological advancements, and in units production is the crux of the strategy during the whole game.

+## opening

+In StarCraft an opening refer to the initial moves of a game.
+The term can refer to the initial moves by either side, but an opening by Zerg may also be known as *defense*.
+There are dozens of different openings, and hundreds of variants.
+These vary widely in character from quiet positional play to wild tactical play.

+In addition to referring to specific move sequences, the opening is the first phase of a game, the other phases being the middlegame and the endgame.

+Opening moves that are considered standard are referred to as "book moves".
+Reference works often present move sequnces in simple algebraic notation, opening trees or theory tables.
+When a game begins to deviate deom known, opening theory, the players are said to be "out of the book".

+Professional players spend yers studying openings, and continue doing so throughout their careers, as opening theory continues to evolve.

+The study of openings can become unbalanced if it is to the exclusion of tactical training and middlegame and endgame strategy.

 ## Further Reading

 TBD